sophiemiddleton/Tutorial/AnalysisTools/doc/eventntuple-basics.md

 Now that we have a list of EventNtuple files, let's take a look at one directly to understand the structure of the EventNtuple.

+[More basic introduction stuff to go here e.g. branches and leaves]

 ## Accessing the EventNtuple

 The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html) and so can be accessed in either ROOT or python like any other TTree.